ellraiser/love-build/readme.md

 | Source download failed                                          | Failed to download release from github
 | Source file must be supplied to build this version              | Specificed version doesn't have a release on github

-> Note: If you want to build with 12.0 you'll need to provide the source zips yourself in the `%appdata%/love-build/cache` directory, you can download the builds from the [latest successful 12.0-dev action](https://github.com/love2d/love/actions/workflows/main.yml?query=branch%3A12.0-development)
+> Note: If you want to build with 12.0 you'll need to provide the source zips yourself in the `%appdata%/love-build/cache` directory, you can download the builds from the [latest successful workflow action](https://github.com/love2d/love/actions), as the main branch on Github is on version 12.

 ---